 \subsubsection{Bifurcation in the $\alpha$ dimension}

 ~~~

+We demonstrate here the numerical verification of the results in Theorems \ref{thm1} and \ref{thm2}.
+Adjustment of parameters such as the strength of exchange, $\alpha$, in \eqref{eq:LDA} in the density functional formalism is sometimes used to improve DFT model performance for spin ordered systems \cite{Henkelman2011,Roll2004}.
+In the {\Hm} problem discussed here the parameters $2R$ and $\alpha$ control the bifurcation.
+For a given $R$ the strength of the exchange term determines the bifurcation point.
+Figure \ref{alpha_bifur} shows the symmetry breaking bifurcation points for LSDA solutions of (\ref{eq:LDA}) with strength of the exchange contribution for fixed bond lengths $2R=2.0 \text{au}$.

-Figure \ref{alpha_bifur} shows the symmetry breaking bifurcation points for LSDA solutions of Eq.~(ref{eq:LDA}) with strength of the exchange contribution, $\alpha$, for fixed bond lengths $R=2.0 \text{ au}$.
-As mentioned above adjustment of parameters such as $\alpha$ in the density functional formalism may improve DFT model performance for spin ordered systems \cite{Henkelman2011,Roll2004}.
-For a fixed bond length and in the small $\alpha$ domain, there are two identical degenerate spacial solutions (for spin up and spin down) degenerate solutions for the global minimum energy.
-These solutions (herein called the delocalized solutions) have peaks at the two atom centers, spread over the whole molecule and have the symmetry of the molecule.
-In this region, if a numerical solutions are initiated with broken symmetry the $\psi_+$ and $\psi_-$ solutions evolve to have the same spacial dependance, $\psi_+$ = $\psi_-$.
-These solution are equivalent to the single orbital solution of of the restricted or doubly filled DFT product function.
-See the analysis in Section \ref{sec:small} for the demonstration of this result, but the underlying reason is that the Coulomb repulsion is somewhat insensitive to the localization of the total density and the kinetic energy dominates over the exchange potential contribution in Eq. (\ref{eq:LDA}).
-Beyond the bifurcation point (as illustrated in Figure (3) , the broken symmetry solutions with excess spin on each atom (localized solutions) appears and the product solution is the global minimizer.
-The the total density still still has the symmetry of the molecule.
-The restricted solutions with higher energy still exists along the upper branch of the bifurcation curve.
-These solution have not been discussed above.
-Hessian analysis shows that delocalized solution is a metastable solution with Hessian eigenvalues demonstrating their metastable property similar to the bifurcation in $R$, Figure 2, namely there is one negative eigenvalue for the RDFT solutions above the lowest energy curve (blue curve, Figure 2) beyond the bifurcation point.
+In the small $\alpha$ setting, there are two identical degenerate spatial solutions (for spin up and spin down).
+These solutions (delocalized solutions) have peaks at the two atom centers, spread over the whole molecule and have the symmetry of the molecule.
+In this region, if numerical solutions are initiated with broken symmetry the $\psi_+$ and $\psi_-$ solutions evolve to have the same spatial dependance, i.e., $\psi_+$ = $\psi_-$.
+These solution are equivalent to the single orbital solution of the restricted or doubly filled DFT product function.

+See the analysis in Section \ref{sec:small} for the demonstration of this result, but the underlying reason is that the Coulomb repulsion is somewhat insensitive to the localization of the total density and the kinetic energy dominates over the exchange potential contribution in (\ref{eq:LDA}).
+Beyond the bifurcation point (as illustrated in Figure \ref{E_R}, the broken symmetry solutions with excess spin concentrate on each atom (localized solutions) appears and the product solution {with equivalent spin localization on each site} is the global minimizer.
+The total density still has the symmetry of the molecule.
+The restricted solutions with higher energy are still stationary along the upper branch of the bifurcation curve.
+These solutions have not been discussed {in our analysis}.